 That era saw the first documented use of Battle Armors by Arghest Soldiers, which served as a fundamental instrument in their march of conquest.

-The Arghest Empire, unchallenged and unopposed, continued to rule the Old Nasivern World for nearly three decades with a firm grasp; while numerous groups tried to fight back against the Empire during its reign, none were successful in denting their iron will, the majority of the conquered nations and their citizens had simply resigned to live under the might of the Empire.
+The Arghest Empire, unchallenged and unopposed, continued to rule the old Nasivern World for nearly three decades with a firm grasp; while numerous groups tried to fight back against the Empire during its reign, none were successful in even denting their iron will.
+The majority of the conquered nations and their citizens had simply resigned to live under the might of the Empire.

 Meanwhile, an assortment of rebellious organizations and remnants of the old Kingdom of Isfahan coalesced and rose up the banners of the fallen Kingdom.
 Bolstered and funded by dissenting groups from within the Empire itself, they would soon come to form the first actual tangible threat to the Arghest rule.

 The drums of war once again resounded across the old Nasivern world; unspeakable atrocities were committed on all sides while Isthara and the Daybreak under her command fought to protect the dispossessed and those most affected by the global conflict.

 Daybreak and the White Blaze played a fundamental part in the demise of the Arghest Empire.
 A victory was achieved by the joint rebelling forces, but it was a victory not worth celebrating, one with a short lived triumphant air—as the old world was laid in complete waste.

 The gruesome war had devastated all cities, food and supplies were scarce, lands were rendered infertile; billions had perished in the war—the cost of their newfound freedom was high.